Speaking Fellows offer a variety of workshops and one-on-one sessions. Navigate to each type by selecting from the list below.

 To give you plenty of time to revise and practice your presentation, we encourage you to schedule your one-on-one at least 3-7 days prior to your presentation date.
-However, you can schedule a one-on-one as early as one month in advance, and are welcome to make follow-up appointments.
+However, you can schedule a one-on-one as early as 14 days in advance, and are welcome to make follow-up appointments.

-The Speaking Center will open for the Fall, 2013 semester on Tuesday, September 17th.
-Sign-ups will begin one week prior, on Tuesday, September 10th.
+The Speaking Center will open for the Spring, 2014 semester on Tuesday, February 4th.
+Sign-ups will become available one week prior, on Tuesday, January 28th.
 Create an account through our online scheduler to receive updates and sign-up information when we repoen.

 Public Speaking and the Intellectual Voice is a set of workshops designed for the general Barnard/Columbia community.
 In these concentrated, 1-hour workshops, participants learn the fundamentals of public speaking skills, practice speaking in front of a supportive group, and get personalized coaching from a Speaking Fellow.
 Barnard students of all disciplines are encouraged to sign up for any workshops, in any order.
 Columbia students enrolled in a Barnard course are also welcome to sign up.
 See below for a description of each workshop type.

 All workshops are 1 hour long and are limited to 4 participants.
-To see when workshops are offered and reserve your spot, log-in to our online scheduler.
+To be notified when workshops become available in Spring, 2014, create an account through our online scheduler.

 This workshop guides you through the presentation-building process, from the generation of ideas to your delivery.
 These skills can be applied to a range of contexts, such as presenting a research project or senior thesis, giving a speech for a special event, expressing your opinion on a reading for class, or even creating a short personal statement to have ready for a potential employer.
 In a supportive, peer environment, you can feel comfortable experimenting with your speaking style, building the confidence to become a persuasive, dynamic speaker.